Hemachandransomanathan/groweasyCRM/README.md

    sticky-header, scrollable table (first 50 rows).
 No AI calls happen here.
 3. **Confirm** — on click, the raw file is uploaded to `POST /api/extract`.
-4. **AI Mapping** — the backend parses the CSV server-side, splits rows into batches (default 25 rows/batch), and sends each batch to Claude concurrently (default 3 batches at once) with a system prompt describing the GrowEasy CRM schema, the allowed enum values, and the field-mapping rules from the assignment (multi-email/phone handling, note consolidation, skip rule, etc).
+4. **AI Mapping** — the backend parses the CSV server-side, splits rows into batches (default 25 rows/batch), and sends each batch to Groq concurrently (default 3 batches at once) with a system prompt describing the GrowEasy CRM schema, the allowed enum values, and the field-mapping rules from the assignment (multi-email/phone handling, note consolidation, skip rule, etc).